 Pour the mixture into the spring form pan and spread evenly.
 Bake for 20 - 30 minutes or until golden brown.
 Remove from the oven and let cool on a wire rack before removing from the spring form pan.
 To remove from the spring form pan run a small, sharp knife around the perimeter before unlocking the sides of the pan.
 Flip upside down and remove parchment paper.

 Make the Filling

 In a small bowl mix the gelatine and water with a whisk.
-Set aside for 10 minutes or until mixture starts to swell and thicken.
+Set aside for a few minutes until it starts to swell and thicken.
 Using a double boiler or small pot with a little water under the bowl, melt and mix the gelatine on medium/low heat until clear.
 Set aside to cool until it is no longer hot, but still liquid.

 In a medium bowl mix the yogurt, milk, sugar, vanilla extract and lemon juice until combined.
 Add the warm gelatine in a small stream while mixing and mix until well blended.
 Chill in the fridge to thicken.
 In a medium bowl whip the whipping cream until stiff peaks.
 Put the bowl in the fridge to keep cool.